Crop: Drill sown Koshihikari premium rice

 Higher rates of Soil & Seed gave correspondingly higher returns.

-Subsequent analysis of the data by Robert and the BioAg team confirmed that 4 L/Ha was the preferred rate for an optimum outcome when pre sowing drill sown rice.
+Subsequent analysis of the data confirmed that 4 L/Ha was the preferred rate for an optimum outcome when pre sowing drill sown rice.

-Based on these strong results one western Murray Valley grower performed his own trial.
+Based on strong results achieved in the Rice Research Australia trial, one western Murray Valley grower performed his own trial.

 Peter Kaylock’s interest in using Soil & Seed on his drill sown rice started from a meeting with BioAg’s Riverina Agronomy Manager Robert Gill and their discussion of the Rice Research Australia (RRAPL) results.